 Sulaimon “Wale” Elegbede, ’05 • Esteemed business and servant leader.
 Founding member of La Crosse Interfaith Shoulder to Shoulder Network to curb growing anti-Muslim sentiment.
-Currently, Head of the Project Management Office for the Center for Regenerative Medicine and Senior Project Manager at Mayo Clinic. • Bachelor’s of information systems.
+Currently, Director of Strategy Management Services in the Department of Laboratory Medicine and Pathology at Mayo Clinic. • Bachelor’s of information systems.

 Corey Sjoquist, ’96 & ’03 • Influential college admissions counselor in the state of Wisconsin.
 Currently, director of the UWL Admissions Office, where he has worked since 1996. • Bachelor’s in mass communications; master’s in college student development and administration.

 Parker Distinguished Multicultural Alumni Award Recognizes outstanding alumni who have contributed greatly to improve multiracial culture and understanding on campus and in their careers.
 History Professor Emeritus James Parker initiated the award in 1997.